stadium-software/popups/README.md

-# ModalContents
+# Modal Popups
-Modal ModalContent implementation
+Simple modal popups for Stadium 5 and 6

 ## Description
 Modal popups serve to focus the attention of users on a particular UI element.
 This is done to allow the users to focus on a specific task.
 Such popups are most appropriate for subtasks, such as adding or updating table rows and returning users back to the previous view.